-Always talk with your healthcare provider before making any changes in your medications.
-It is important to consider the benefits of treating constipation symptoms during pregnancy.
+Talk with your healthcare provider before making any changes in your medications.
+It is important to consider the benefits of treating constipation during pregnancy.
 Constipation may cause pain and other health problems in pregnancy such as cramps, hemorrhoids, and breakdown of the anal tissue.
 Treating constipation will help reduce the risk of these problems.

-Dietary changes such as increasing fluids, eating high fiber foods such as whole grains and fresh fruits and vegetables can help prevent constipation.
+Dietary changes such as increasing fluids and eating high fiber foods such as whole grains and fresh fruits and vegetables can help prevent constipation.
 Regular exercise can also help.
 Although occasional constipation is common in pregnancy, talk with your healthcare provider if constipation becomes an ongoing problem.
-Your healthcare provider may also want to confirm the diagnosis of constipation and see how dietary and exercise changes can help before discussing medical treatment.
+Your healthcare provider may want to confirm the diagnosis of constipation and see how dietary and exercise changes can help before discussing medical treatment.

 Can I use laxatives while breastfeeding?